MAST-CloudNet-Code/frequrses/README.md

-# Frequrses: A Terminal-Based Sound Generator
+# Frequrses: A Terminal-Based Frequency Generator

-Frequrses is a fun, lightweight, terminal-based application for generating tones and frequency sweeps directly from your command line.
+Frequrses is a lightweight, terminal-based application for generating tones and frequency sweeps directly from command line.
 Built with C++ and the classic `ncurses` library, it provides an interactive TUI (Text-based User Interface) to control the powerful SoX (Sound eXchange) audio utility.

 ### Demo